Computer science: Image and sound processing

 Information can take the form of images, sound, video or other multimedia.
 Bits of information can be streamed via signals.
-Its processing is the central notion of informatics, the European view on computing, which studies information processing algorithms independently of the type of information carrier - whether it is electrical, mechanical or biological.
+Its processing is the central notion of informatics, the European view on computing, which studies information processing algorithms independently of the type of information carrier – whether it is electrical, mechanical or biological.
 This field plays important role in information theory, telecommunications, information engineering and has applications in medical image computing and speech synthesis, among others.
-What is the lower bound on the complexity of fast Fourier transform algorithms? is one of unsolved problems in theoretical computer science.
+What is the lower bound on the complexity of fast Fourier transform algorithms? is one of the unsolved problems in theoretical computer science.

 Computational science, finance and engineering

 Scientific computing (or computational science) is the field of study concerned with constructing mathematical models and quantitative analysis techniques and using computers to analyze and solve scientific problems.
-A major usage of scientific computing is simulation of various processes, including computational fluid dynamics, physical, electrical, and electronic systems and circuits, as well as societies and social situations (notably war games) along with their habitats, among many others.
+A major usage of scientific computing is simulation of various processes, including computational fluid dynamics, physical, electrical, and electronic systems and circuits, societies and social situations (notably war games) along with their habitats, and interactions among biological cells.
 Modern computers enable optimization of such designs as complete aircraft.
 Notable in electrical and electronic circuit design are SPICE, as well as software for physical realization of new (or modified) designs.
 The latter includes essential design software for integrated circuits.

-Social computing and human–computer interaction
+Human–computer interaction

-Social computing is an area that is concerned with the intersection of social behavior and computational systems.
-Human–computer interaction research develops theories, principles, and guidelines for user interface designers.
+Human–computer interaction (HCI) is the field of study and research concerned with the design and use of computer systems, mainly based on the analysis of the interaction between humans and computer interfaces.
+HCI has several subfields that focus on the relationship between emotions, social behavior and brain activity with computers.

 Software engineering

 Software engineering is the study of designing, implementing, and modifying the software in order to ensure it is of high quality, affordable, maintainable, and fast to build.
 It is a systematic approach to software design, involving the application of engineering practices to software.
-Software engineering deals with the organizing and analyzing of software—it doesn't just deal with the creation or manufacture of new software, but its internal arrangement and maintenance.
+Software engineering deals with the organizing and analyzing of software—it does not just deal with the creation or manufacture of new software, but its internal arrangement and maintenance.
 For example software testing, systems engineering, technical debt and software development processes.